Trump Fires FBI Director James Comey

 I, for one, made the same observation immediately.
 That's pretty poor payback.
 I don't think Comey got him elected singlehandedly, the DNC did most of it, but still

-Re:How's that for gratitude (Score:4, Insightful)
+Re:How's that for gratitude (Score:4, Informative)

-And in particular, it didn't affect her "unfavorable rating" much, but her "favorable rating" took a dip.
-That resulted in many Democrats staying home because they didn't want to vote for Clinton, so they didn't vote for anyone.

 Re:How's that for gratitude (Score:5, Insightful)